8 sources of start-up financing

-In exchange for risking their money, they reserve the right to supervise the company's management practices.
+In return for risking their money, they reserve the right to supervise the company's management practices.
 In concrete terms, this often involves a seat on the board of directors and an assurance of transparency.

 Business incubators (or "accelerators") generally focus on the high-tech sector by providing support for new businesses in various stages of development.
 However, there are also local economic development incubators, which are focused on areas such as job creation, revitalization and hosting and sharing services.

-Commonly, incubators will invite future businesses and other fledgling companies to share their premises, as well as their administrative, logistical and technical resources.
+Commonly, incubators will invite future businesses and other fledgling companies to share their premises, as well as their administrative, logistical, and technical resources.
 For example, an incubator might share the use of its laboratories so that a new business can develop and test its products more cheaply before beginning production.

 Generally, the incubation phase can last up to two years.
 Once the product is ready, the business usually leaves the incubator’s premises to enter its industrial production phase and is on its own.

 Getting grants can be tough.
 There may be strong competition and the criteria for awards are often stringent.
-Generally, most grants require you to match the funds you are being given and this amount varies greatly, depending on the granter.
+Generally, most grants require you to match the funds you are being rewarded and this amount varies greatly, depending on the granter.
 For example, a research grant may require you to find only 40% of the total cost.

 Generally, you will need to provide:

-- A detailed project description
+- a detailed project description, including location

-- An explanation of the benefits of your project
+- an explanation of the benefits of your project

-- A detailed work plan with full costs
+- a detailed work plan with full costs

-- Details of relevant experience and background on key managers
+- details of relevant experience and background on key managers

-- Completed application forms when appropriate
+- completed application forms when appropriate

 Most reviewers will assess your proposal based on the following criteria: